sniklaus/pytorch-extension/README.md

 <br />
 For a PyTorch extension that uses CuPy instead of CFFI, please see: https://github.com/szagoruyko/pyinn

+## setup
 To build the extension, run `bash install.bash` and make sure that the `CUDA_HOME` environment variable is set.
+Should you receive an error message regarding an invalid device function when making use of the extension, configure the CUDA architecture within `install.bash` to something your graphics card supports.

+## usage
 After successfully building the extension, run `python test.py` to test it.
-Should you receive an error message regarding an invalid device function when making use of the extension, configure the CUDA architecture within `install.bash` to something your graphics card supports.
+A minimal example of how the sample extension can be used is also shown below.

 ```python
 import torch